 - Courses planned on for the following summer or winter sessions are not considered

 Your current Academic Advisor is a valuable resource who can help you to prepare and set goals.
-Use our Prospective Business Advising Record to plan academically, and also discover opportunities and explore resources.
+Use our Prospective Business Advising Record to plan academically, and also to discover opportunities and explore resources.
+All students admitted from a major outside of the School of Business will be admitted into a new catalog year, and should be prepared to fulfill catalog requirements for that catalog year.
+Note that the University's Environmental Literacy requirement is required for catalog year 2019-20 and beyond.

 Students are strongly encouraged to identify a parallel plan in addition to their chosen School of Business major.
 This serves to strengthen the plan for success for that student, thereby strengthening the overall application of that student.
 Speak with your Advisor and review the alternate pathways to a career in Business to help you identify an appropriate parallel plan.